Solonarv/scoped-values-hs/README.md

 implementation of scoped values inspired by JEP487

 current problems:
-- does not work across threads
 - unwinds the stack for every get, caching would be nice perhaps
+- threading support is hilariously inefficient